zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Can I get my signed book personalized by the author?

 If the SFE book of the month is by an author in our events series, personalizations are possible but never guaranteed.
-ContactTim Huggins at 617.739.6660 during business hours or email sfe@brooklinebooksmith.com with specific inquiries.
+Contact Tim Huggins at 617.739.6660 during business hours or email sfe@brooklinebooksmith.com with specific inquiries.
 Personalized books are non-returnable.

 #### Can I give someone a membership to the SFE as a gift?